Health Trust, a winner of the Google Impact Challenge Bay Area, is increasing fresh food access for low-income families.

 The Bay Area has a history of being at the forefront of progress.
 It's a place where big thinkers change the way things are by questioning the way things have been, and where people from different backgrounds work side by side toward a common goal.
-The Google Impact Challenge: Bay Area invites nonprofits to share their most innovative ideas for making our communities an even better place to live.
-A panel of advisors helps review their submissions, and the public votes for the winners.
-The top four winners receive a $500,000 grant and support from Google volunteers and partners.
-In total, 25 organizations receive $5 million in grant funding to help create a better Bay Area.
+The Google Impact Challenge: Bay Area invited nonprofits to share their most innovative ideas for making our communities an even better place to live.
+A panel of advisors helped review their submissions, and the public voted for the winners.
+The top six winners received a $500,000 grant and support from Google volunteers and partners.
+In total, 25 organizations received $5.5 million in grant funding to help create a better Bay Area.

 Technology can solve some of the world's most pressing problems, and we're eager to back innovators who are exploring new ways to make a big impact.
 We invited nonprofits in Japan to share their most innovative ideas for making a better world, faster.
 Your vote and our panel of judges determined the four winners of a ¥50 million grant.
 One of these winners received the Women Will Award, recognizing an innovative idea to empower women in Japan.
 Six additional finalists received ¥25 million.
 All ten organizations will also receive mentoring and technical support from Google and partners.

 We are supporting Australia's most innovative nonprofits that use technology to solve our greatest challenges.
 Hundreds of nonprofits told us how they would change a life, transform a community and make a better world, faster.
 Your vote and our panel of judges determined the winners.
 Four non-profits each received a $500,000 grant to realise their vision.
 Six additional finalists received $250,000.
 All ten organizations will also receive mentoring and technical support from Google.